zappee/portfolio-analyzer/README.md

 The report can be any kind of diagram or a [Markdown][markdown] or an Excel file.

 ## 2) How the tool works
-The `Remal Portfolio Analyzer` supports th following activities:
+The `Remal Portfolio Analyzer` supports the following activities:
-* Downloading `trading history` directly from a brokerage company.
+* Downloading the `trading-history` directly from a brokerage company.
 * Trading history file transformation, i.e. converting timestamps between time zones, etc.
 * Combine multiple `trading history` files into one.
 * Showing the `trading history` files.